shower/shower/packages/material/README.md

 ## Features

-All theme’s features are demonstrated in the [index.html](index.html) file.
+All theme’s features are demonstrated in the [index.html](index.html) file, [see it live](https://shwr.me/shower/themes/material/).
 Use it as a reference while building your presentation.
 See more detailed [features overview](https://github.com/shower/shower/blob/master/docs/features-en.md).

 ## Ratios

-Material theme supports two slide ratios: wide 16×10 (default) and taller 4×3.
-To change the slide’s ratio include one of the pre-built `screen-16x10.css` or `screen-4x3.css` files in the `<head>` of your presentation.
+Material theme supports any slide ratio you want.
+But it’s optimized for the most common ones: 16×9 and 4×3.
+It’s 16×9 by default, but you can change it by adjusting `--slide-ratio` property for `.shower`, [see example](https://github.com/shower/ribbon/blob/master/index.html#L10) in `index.html`.

+## Key color

+By default Material theme is green, but you can easily change the key color by adjusting `--color-key` property for `.shower`.
+You can choose any color you want, just make sure that it’s dark enough for a good contrast.
+For example, in [Material Color Tool](https://material.io/tools/color/) good colors start at 500 column.

 ## PDF